 Part 1: Research and Theory 4-day Live Webinar ($470 per participant)

 Part 2: In Classroom Demonstration ($600 per participant)

 Project GLAD® is most effective when teams of teachers from the same site or district participate and learn together.
-SDCOE will work with schools and districts to coordinate our two-day research and theory workshops and in-classroom demonstrations at times and locations convenient for your specific schedules.
+San Diego County Office of Education (SDCOE) will work with schools and districts to coordinate our research and theory webinars and in-classroom demonstrations at times and locations convenient for your specific schedules.

 Part 1, participants attend four 3-hour live webinar sessions within a 3-week window.
 When it is safe to proceed with

 Part 2, we will offer the in class demonstration.

 Several cohorts to choose from:

 Note materials and resources included in the price.